saildot4k/KELFbinder-UMCS/bin/README.md

 ---

-## ✅ Your USB should look like this:
+## ✅ Your USB should look something like this:

 ```
+NEUTRINO/
+├── modules/
+├── config/
+├── neutrino.elf
 KELFbinder-UMCS/
 ├── FULL_CHANGELOG.TXT
 ├── KELFbinder.elf